aaljukic/project-whisper/README.md

 - Admin Approval: Each post requires administrator approval for publishing.
 - SSR (Server-Side Rendering): Provides better SEO optimization.
 - Mock Data: Use the init-mongo.js script to generate mock data.
-- Future updates will include mobile responsivnes + PWA, comment features and an admin dashboard.
+- Future updates will include mobile responsivness + PWA, comment features and an admin dashboard.

 ## Local Setup
 Follow these instructions to set up the project locally: